 Thanks to the proximity to the Black Sea, restaurants in Constanta – as well as in all the seaside resorts around – serve some of the best seafood and pescatarian dishes in the whole country.

-Fish freshly captured from the sea is definitely more unique and special than frozen fish.
+Fish freshly captured from the sea is definitely tastier and overall better than frozen fish.
+So for fish & seafood lovers, this is a huge bonus.

 Cons of living in Constanta